 You know when your cat irritates you when she wags your tail at you while looking at you in a very judgmental way.
 So if your cat finds you vexing, it’s a great idea to stay away and let her cool off.

-It’s not that she’s picky when it comes to food or that she’s full.
+It’s not that your cat is picky when it comes to food or that she’s full.
 It actually means she doesn’t like what you’re feeding her and basically her liver can’t contain whatever it is that you’re giving her.